~~ Book Published by T. Hasegawa ~~

 Large 16mo format for all three books is 5 x 7 1/4 in - 12.5 x 18 cm.

-Folding Cases.
-The three books were marketed in 1910-11 period as a set and sold in padded and unpadded folding cases (generally blue with "Sword and Blossom Poems" in silver (padded) on the spine of the case and with ivory clasps).
+Three Volume Set.
+The three books were marketed in 1910-c1920 period as a set and sold in padded and unpadded wrap-around cases (generally blue with "Sword and Blossom Poems" in silver on the spine of the case and with ivory clasps).
 To see this case (unpadded version), click here.
 It is my experience with sets in these folding cases that the following books were included:

 Deluxe Edition.
-A deluxe edition of the second volume has been reported.
+A deluxe edition of the second volume has been reported but I have not examined one.

 * Hosho paper is a traditional, high-quality kozo (mulberry) paper, which is strong and absorbent.
 It does not shrink or tear easily and is well suited for woodblock printing.
 Relatively speaking, hosho paper is expensive.
 The paper is made from made from the inner bark of the mulberry tree.